MuntashirAkon/AppManager/CONTRIBUTING.rst

 will be merged manually using the corresponding patches.
 As a result, GitHub may falsely mark them *closed* instead of *merged*.

+**Warning.** Every commit made by other users are thoroughly examined with the exception of commits made through Weblate.
+So, if it is found that you are abusing the Weblate platform, you will be blocked on Weblate without a warning, and ALL your contributions to this project shall be removed.
+This is a hobby project, and like any hobby, I want to make things neat and clean.
+Existing contributors are also encouraged to report any abuse.
+Your identity shall be kept secret.

 .. _Linux documentations: https://github.com/torvalds/linux/blob/master/Documentation/process/license-rules.rst
 .. _commit message conventions: https://git.wiki.kernel.org/index.php/CommitMessageConventions